Everything you need to know about Fairtrade gold

 From coffee to chocolate, flowers to fashion, the Fairtrade Foundation has led the way for consumerism with a conscience.
-Liz writes on how it is setting its sights on an even more precious prize…gold.
+Now it’s setting its sights on an even more precious prize…gold.

 The idea of Fairtrade for common consumables such as bananas and sugar is something many have embraced.
 Yet until now, very little has happened to highlight the concept of ethical luxury.
 This is beginning to change, with some high-profile campaigns among fashion designers (notably Stella McCartney and Fendi).
 However, it’s strange that little is said about the sourcing of jewellery and the provenance of our love tokens (think engagement and wedding rings) is conveniently ignored (or deliberately obscured) by all but a handful of ‘ethical’ jewellers.
 Something given with the greatest love, and worn next to our skin most days of our lives, may have taken a murky path to our door.